-- You should establish whether it’s something that you can legally take into account.
-This means understanding whether the role in question is covered by the Rehabilitation of Offenders Act 1974 (ROA).
+To establish whether you can legally take this information into account you will need to know whether the role is covered by the Rehabilitation of Offenders Act 1974 (ROA).

 - If the role is covered by the ROA, you should ignore spent criminal records.